nmayorov/bounded-lsq/README.md

 ------------

 Run benchmarks from `benchmarks/run_benchmarks.py`.
-For the default usage run
+The default usage

 ```
 python run_benchmarks.py
 ```

+runs all benchmarks with default tolerance parameters and prints to stdout.

 The following example command run only bounded problems with custom tolerance settings and writes the result into a file:

 ```
-python run_benchmarks.py report.txt -b -ftol 1e-8 -gtol 1e-5
+python run_benchmarks.py report.txt -b -ftol 1e-12 -xtol 1e-12 -gtol 1e-8
 ```

+Run `python run_benchmarks.py --help` to see full parameters signature.

 For more information about this benchmarks read my [post](https://nmayorov.wordpress.com/2015/06/19/algorithm-benchmarks/).
-Note, that your results will be somewhat different to ones reported in the blog post, because I made small adjustments to the algorithms (and will keep making them).
+Note, that the results reported in the blog were computed with `-ftol 1e-10 -xtol 0 -gtol 0`, also note that the algorithms were changed too.